Regulatory Pathway for Manufacturing Medical Devices

 Actually, the COVID-19 pandemic has halted the world.
-Infections on vast sizes have contributed to global lockdowns.
+Infections on a vast scale have contributed to global lockdowns.
 Tests are the most crucial step to get a grip on the situation at this vital juncture.
 There is no distinction between the situation in India.
 The need for rigorous testing has become paramount in the face of a rise in the number of COVID-19 cases in India.
 Low supply of test kits continues to be a significant problem for the government and health professionals.
 This is aggravated by our large population, considering the sum needed in the current scenario.
 This lack of availability of test kits mainly is the lack of sufficient indigenous COVID-19 test kits in India, which rely heavily on imported kits.

-From the regulatory point of view, these kits fall under a 'in-vitro diagnostic' category, as given under the D&C Act of 1940, and are governed in compliance with the Medical Devices Rules of 2017 (MD Rules).
+From the regulatory point of view, these kits fall under an 'in-vitro diagnostic' category, as given under the D&C Act of 1940, and are governed in compliance with the Medical Devices Rules of 2017 (MD Rules).

-Step 1: Test Licence
+Step 1: Test License

 Process:

-1. A brief medical product overview, including planned uses, construction material, designs and undertakings specifying, for the manufacture of such medical devices, the appropriate facilities, including machines, instruments and staff;
+1. A brief medical product overview, including planned uses, construction material, designs, and undertakings specifying, for the manufacture of such medical devices, the appropriate facilities, including machines, instruments, and staff;

 3. List of the competent personnel and technical staff;